UiPath/ProcessMining-devkit-connector/README.md

     - If you work on multiple dbt projects, make sure to put the `profiles.yml` at a location where all projects can access it.
     - You need only one `profiles.yml` with a configuration for each project.
 - Follow the [dbt documentation](https://docs.getdbt.com/dbt-cli/configure-your-profile) on how to configure your profile.
+- Configure the variables in the `dbt_project.yml`.
+    - Set on which database the transformations run.
-- Set the name of your schema in the `dbt_project.yml`.
+    - Set the name of your schema.

 ### Execute
 To run a dbt project you need to activate the virtual environment where dbt is installed.
 Follow the steps below to run a dbt project using Visual Studio Code:
 - Install the recommended extensions in Visual Studio Code.